Anti-thrombotic Treatment in Children - Guideline for the Use of |

 Indications for anticoagulation

 The list of indications for anticoagulant treatment is increasing and the ultimate decision to start a specific anticoagulant lies with the clinician.
-It is important to clearly define whether heparins (unfractionated or low-molecular weight heparin) are being used for prophylactic or therapeutic purposes so the correct section of the protocol can be chosen and followed appropriately.
+It is important to clearly define whether heparins (unfractionated or low-molecular weight heparin) or direct oral anticoagulants (DOACs) are being used for prophylactic or therapeutic purposes so the correct section of the protocol can be chosen and followed appropriately.
 Therefore, the indication, regime (prophylactic or therapeutic) and duration MUST always be clearly documented on the prescription chart and in the patient’s medical notes.

 Prevention of thrombosis (prophylactic)